eggplantpasta/classic-traveller-tools/README.md

 ## Stopping

-* Use Control-C to exit the artisan server.
+* Use Control-C to exit the php server.